 The Acorn Cooperative Learning Alliance

-The governing bodies of Banham, Bunwell, Bressingham, East Harling and Kenninghall Schools have all elected to change school category, from Community School into a Foundation School and at the same time to acquire a charitable trust status.
+The governing bodies of Banham, Bunwell, Bressingham, East Harling and Kenninghall Schools have all elected to change school category, from Community School into a Foundation School with trust status.

 The schools have long collaborated with each other and share many similar characteristics relating to size, rural location, being central parts of their communities and committed to the best possible outcomes for children.
 Over time, this collaboration has widened to encompass other local partner schools who also share similar characteristics, such as Carleton Rode, Old Buckenham High and other schools further afield such as Chapel Road School